graphql-java/graphql-java-page/content/blog/deep-dive-data-fetcher-results.md

         };
 {{< / highlight >}}

-If you look now you will see that our data fetcher returns a compound `DataFetcherResult` object that contains data for the child data fetchers which is the list of `issueDTO` objects as per usual.
+If you look now you will see that our data fetcher returns a `DataFetcherResult` object that contains `data` for the child data fetchers which is the list of `issueDTO` objects as per usual.
+It will be their `source` object when they run.

 It also passes down field specific `localContext` which is the pre-fetched comment data.

 Unlike the global context object, local context objects are passed down from a specific field to its children and are not shared across to peer fields.
-This means a parent field has a "back channel" to talk to the child fields without having to "pollute" the DTO source objects with that information and it is local in the sense that it given only to this field and its children and not any other field in the query.
+This means a parent field has a "back channel" to talk to the child fields without having to "pollute" the DTO source objects with that information and it is "local" in the sense that it given only to this field and its children and not any other field in the query.

 Now lets look at the `comments` data fetcher and how it consumes this back channel of data